Spain: An attractive country for investment

-In the 2021 call for applications, the duration of projects was set at 3 years, starting in 2021, and the minimum budgets eligible for funding have been between €5,000,000 and 10,000,000, with a minimum eligible budget per enterprise of €175,000.
+The duration of projects is set at 3 years, starting in 2021.
+Currently, minimum budgets eligible for funding are between €5,000,000 and 12,000,000, with a minimum eligible budget per enterprise of €175,000.
 The amount of the subsidies can be up to the following maximum limits of the eligible budget, according to the size of the enterprise: 65% Large Enterprise, 75% Medium-Sized Enterprise and 80% Small Enterprise.

 Expenses eligible for subsidies include personnel costs, materials and instruments capable of being inventoried, contractual research costs, technical know-how and patents acquired at market prices, overhead expenses and additional operating expenses arising directly from the project or audit costs.

 At international level, the CDTI offers support to Spanish enterprises and promotes technological cooperation abroad through various programs aimed at financing cooperation projects and initiatives, including most notably:

 The aim of this EU Program is to aid the development of transnational market-based projects by SMEs engaging in intensive R&D activities which represent a break with the technical state of the art and a commercial challenge in such a way as to enable these enterprises to take a qualitative leap in their position on the market.